-If an area has never been surveyed before, you will need to begin by creating polygons from a single 1-km x 1-km square polygon.
+If a square has never been surveyed before (this is possible in ERAMMP as permissions have changed), you will need to begin by creating polygons from a single 1km square polygon.
 This can be done freehand by looking at what is on the ground and drawing your own shape (simple split).
 You can also split an existing polygon in half using the split tool.